Understanding the Difference Between <b> and <strong>

 <p>The product name <b>SuperWidget 3,000</b> is available now.</p>

-Here, SuperWidget 3,000 appears bold, but the markup does not indicate that it is important.
+Here, SuperWidget 3,000 is marked for attention as a product name, but the markup does not indicate strong importance.

 What Does <strong> Do?